STD Testing Online: How to Get Tested Privately in 2026

 Testing Window Periods: When to Get Tested

 One of the most important things to understand about STD testing is the concept of window periods.
-A window period is the time between potential exposure to an infection and the point at which the test can reliably detect it.
-Testing too early after exposure may produce a false negative — a result that says you are negative when you are actually infected.
+A window period is the time between potential exposure and the point at which the test can reliably detect the infection.
+Testing too early after exposure may produce a false negative — a result that says you are negative when you may actually be infected.
+This happens because most tests detect either antibodies (which your immune system takes time to produce) or antigens (proteins from the pathogen itself), and both need to reach detectable levels.

 STD Window Period Recommended Test Timing